 The rules under which large commercial trucks operate, including the Commercial Driver’s License Manual and Federal Motor Carrier Safety Regulations, set forth specific rules about how large trucks should complete turns without putting other drivers at risk.
 For instance, when making a right-hand turn, a large truck should not veer left before beginning the turn, because that could allow other drivers to become trapped on the truck’s right, between the truck and curb.
 Instead, the truck should swing into the far lane of the road that it is turning onto.

 Responsible truck drivers also know how to make a safe left turn.
 The first rule is clearance.
 Commercial truck operators must look 12 to 15 seconds down the road, because their trucks move slower and are harder to stop than other vehicles.
 So before a commercial truck turns left, its driver must make sure that it has 12 to 15 seconds of clearance.

-Box Truck Accidents
+Box Truck Accidents in GA

-Flatbed Truck Accidents
+Flatbed Truck Accidents in Georgia

 The purpose of the tow truck is to move a damaged or nonworking vehicle.
 The two most common types of tow trucks are the flat bed and the wheel lift, seen below.
 For the most part they all have the same equipment.
 A flatbed truck is a truck that does not have sides or walls where the cargo—like a towed car—is stored.

 When investigating a flatbed truck accident, all factors need to be considered.

 - Was the driver insured by the parent company?